 Get an accountability coach or mentor.

 I had fun with this, did you?
-I took the assessment test – first I answered the questions based on being a mom with growing children and then I took it based on who I am today.
-Just as I surmised, I was Tenacity Jane when my children were younger and more of a Jane Dough now that they are grown.
+I took two assessment tests – first I answered the questions based on being a mom with growing children, and then I took it based on who I am today.
+Just as I surmised, I was Tenacity Jane when my children were younger, and more of a Jane Dough now that they are grown.

 If you enjoyed reading this post, be sure to fill out this form to receive my blog post updates by e-mail, AND/OR leave a comment below and share this with your family, friends and Social Media. - Thank you!:-)